KAMBALENGUNUNU/DriversLicenceVerification/README.md

       - `_licenseNumber`: The license number to be updated.
       - `_newHolderName`: The new name of the holder (if applicable).
       - `_newExpiryDate`: The new expiry date.

+5. **Check Authorization**:
+    - Call the `isAuthorized()` function with an address to check if it is authorized to perform restricted actions.